smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Behavior Of Nulls/readme.md

        cte_Values v2 ON CONCAT(v1.A, v1.B) = CONCAT(v2.C,v2.D);
 ```

 For these results I state NULL and Empty String were relevant.
-In query editors NULLS and empty strings will appear different (by default, SSMS shows the color yellow for NULLS and a blank for empty strings), but since I am using markdown, I show these values as string.
+In query editors NULLS and empty strings will appear different (by default, SSMS shows yellow for NULLS and a blank for empty strings).

 |  A     |  B     |       C         |      D         |
 |--------|--------|-----------------|----------------|